guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 These different data types allow us to create variables for all sorts of different CSS values.
-A variable is just a handy label for an arbitrary value and can help make code easier to read and quick to update.
+A variable is just a handy label for an arbitrary value and they can help make our code easier to read and quick to update.

+Let's look at each of the different data types in turn to clarify what they are and how to use them.

+### Numbers

-Numbers are used a lot in CSS from setting margins and font-size to border-radius and line height.
-Numbers come in a few different flavours include integers (whole numbers), floating points (decimals) and length values like `px` and `%`.
+Numbers are used a lot in CSS from setting margins and font-sizes to border-radius and line height.
+Numbers come in a few different flavours including integers (whole numbers), floating points (decimals) and length values like `10px`, `20em` or `50%`.

 {% highlight scss %}
 1, 2, 3, 0.1, 5.3, 10px, 20em, 50%
 {% endhighlight %}

+### Strings

 Strings of text are found in a number of CSS values including font families, colours and URLs.
-String in CSS are found both with and without quotes and are said to be "quoted" or unquoted strings.
+String in CSS are found both with and without surrounding quotation marks and are said to be "quoted" or unquoted strings.

 {% highlight scss %}
 "Times New Roman", '../images/logo.png', red, sans-serif